Make headway

 They are turning us into slaves!

-Then I realized it is an opportunity.
+Then, I realized it was an opportunity.

 Our lives do not stop.